shitchell/qrng/README.md

 ### Methods

-new QRNG(cacheSize)
+new QRNG(cacheSize = 2048)
-* Creates a new object (duh) with a default cacheSize of 100
+* Creates a new object with a default cache size of 2048 hexadecimal characters
 * Optionally, specify a greater cache size if you're going to be doing lots of randomness

-getInteger(min, max)
+getInteger(min = 0, max = 256)
-* By default returns an integer between 0 and 4,294,967,295 ("0xFFFFFFFF")
+* Returns an integer between the specified min (inclusive) and max (exclusive)

-* Optionally, specify a range.
-If no max is given, min will be ignored.
+getAverageInteger(min = 0, max = 256, iterations = 10)
+* Returns the average of "iterations" number of integers between the specified min (inclusive) and max (exclusive)

 getFloat()
-* Returns a float between 0 and 1
+* Returns a 64-bit (0xFFFFFFFFFFFFFFFF) float between 0 and 1

-getHexadecimal(length)
+getAverageFloat(iterations = 10)
+* Returns the average of "iterations" number of 64-bit (0xFFFFFFFFFFFFFFFF) floats between 0 and 1

+getHexadecimal(length = 6)
-* By default returns an 8 character hexidecimal string
+* By default returns a 6 character hexidecimal string
-* Optionally, you can specify another length
+* Optionally specify a length

+getBoolean()
+* Returns a random boolean

+getChoice(array)
+* Returns a random element from the specified array

+getChoices(array, num = 1)
+* Returns an array of "num" random elements from the specified array
+* Duplicate elements are allowed

+getUniqueChoices(array, num = 1)
+* Returns an array of "num" random elements from the specified array
+* Duplicate elements are not allowed

+shuffle(array)
+* Returns a shuffled version of the specified array

 onReady(f)
 * Run f() after the first successful cache update